Meetecho guide for chairs

 This short video will give you an overview of chair-specific features.

 Meetecho brings together video and audio conferencing, meeting material sharing, text chat, shared notepad capability, and mic queue management.

 There is no client to install as Meetecho can be used directly in any desktop WebRTC-enabled web browser.

 You are also encouraged to review information about using Meetecho as a session participant.

 2. Test your setup

-Before joining a group session, you are strongly encouraged to test your setup, especially screen sharing.
+Before joining a group session, you are strongly encouraged to test your setup.

 Recordings of test sessions created via the Meetecho scheduler are discarded.

 Once you've scheduled a session, you'll be automatically brought back to a webpage that shows all sessions you created for the working groups you chair.
 This page also provides options to delete sessions and create new ones.